crasu/bricktroll/README.md

-# bricktroll
+# Bricktroll

-Firmware for real hardware remote for Lego Control+ using an esp32.
+Firmware for a "real hardware remote" for Lego Control+ using an esp32.

 # Installation